keplerlab/enhant/docs/source/chrome_extension_usage/basic_mode.rst

 Basic Mode
 =============================================

-This is the minimal mode which can run just by installing the Chrome extension.
-For installation instructions, see :ref:`installing_chrome_extension`.
+This is the minimal mode which can run just by installing the extension.
+For installation instructions, see :ref:`installing_chrome_extension` or :ref:`installing_firefox_addon`.

 Once the enhan(t) extension is installed, and you open a Zoom, MS Teams or Jitsi web meeting on the browser, the enhan(t) toolbar would show up.

 .. figure:: ../images/basic_mode_toolbar_v2.png
   :width: 70%
-  :alt: enhan(t) Chrome extension - Basic mode toolbar
+  :alt: enhan(t) extension - Basic mode toolbar
   :align: center

-  enhan(t) Chrome extension - Basic mode toolbar
+  enhan(t) extension - Basic mode toolbar